ArduPilot/ardupilot_wiki/mavproxy/source/docs/modules/antenna.rst

-By specifying the ground station location, this module will output (via text and speech) the relevant azimuth and elevation angles to point at the UAV throughout it's flight.
+By specifying the ground station location, this module will output (via text and speech) the relevant azimuth and elevation angles to point at the UAV throughout its flight.
 This is useful for a manually pointed antenna.

 .. code:: bash